 Transfer the Toner to the copper clad board

 The next step is to transfer the toner to the copper clad board.
-For this you will have place the printed paper on the clad board with the print-side to the copper as in the image below.
+For this you will have to place the printed paper on the clad board with the printed side to the copper as in the image below.

 After placing the toner paper over the board, place a news paper over it.
 This is not a must do, but I found this to be really helpful.
 One advantage of placing a newspaper over the toner paper is that the toner paper will not move accidentally while moving the iron box.
 Besides it not a very good idea to apply direct heat to the paper.